 - Keep your exterior and goods doors closed as much as possible.
 Don’t turn up the air con and leave the doors wide open!

 - Rather than using kettles and a water cooler, use a water machine that provides cold and hot water like the WaterBar from Virgin Pure.
 Not only does it reduce the amount of machines using electricity, but it's triple filtered and UV purified

 8. Rally your teams to help you save

-- Some businesses put up posters to remind employees how they can save on energy and why it’s important to their business.
+- Some businesses put up posters to remind employees how to save on energy and why it’s important to their business

-- Encourage everyone to dress appropriately for the weather e.g. putting a jumper on in winter rather than hiking up the heating, this also might involve relaxing the code and rather than people wearing suits in summer and needing the air-con on, allowing people to wear more breathable fabrics and staying cool.
+- Encourage everyone to dress appropriately for the weather, e.g. putting a jumper on in winter rather than hiking up the heating.
+This also might involve relaxing the code and, rather than people wearing suits in summer and needing the air-con on, allowing people to wear more breathable fabrics to stay cool